-Restaurant has at Least One Staff Member Trained in ServSafe Allergens and Includes Notation on Menu Requesting Customers Inform Servers About Food Allergies
+Restaurant Has at Least One Staff Member Trained in ServSafe Allergens and Includes a Notation on the Menu Requesting Customers to Inform Servers About Food Allergies

-Your restaurant can help more effectively address the issue of food allergies, which researchers estimate affect 32 million Americans, including 5.6 million being children under the age of 18.6 The food item most people were allergic to is a Louisiana favorite – shellfish, which includes crawfish, shrimp, crabs and oysters.
-Because of this, it’s critical for your staff to have the training necessary to reduce the threat of a patron experiencing a food allergen episode.
+Your restaurant can help address the issue of food allergies, which affect an estimated 32 million Americans, including 5.6 million being children under the age of 18.6 The food item most people are allergic to is a Louisiana favorite – shellfish, which includes crawfish, shrimp, crabs and oysters.
+Because of this, your staff must have the training necessary to reduce the threat of a patron experiencing a food allergen episode.

 Implementation of Two or More Healthy Restaurant Practices

 You can make the healthy choice the easy choice for your patrons.
 Making small changes to recipes to reduce salt or promoting healthy menu options as the daily special is just the beginning.
 Through this benchmark, your restaurant should implement other ideas that help Louisiana residents make healthy choices when dining out.
 These practices include: